lauraoprisan/human-library/README.md

-Solved:
+Working on:
-- updating the frontend (home page)
+- updating the frontend (home page, library page)

 Problems: